seapagan/lsplus/README.md

 Icons are added to folders, files, and links.
 There is only a limited set of mappings implemented at the moment, but more will be added in the future.
-Add an issue if you have a specific icon you would like to see - even better, add a Pull Request implementing it! :grin:
+Add an issue if you have a specific icon you would like to see - even better, add a Pull Request implementing it! 😁

 You can disable the icons by using the `-no-icons` option.